raquelcolares/Animal-Classification_CNN/README.md

 The objective of this project is to apply the CNN concepts learned creating 2 CNN's architecture, training and evaluating the model, and after analyse 2 models using transfer learning using the same conditions as the previous ones created.

-- Part 1: CNN architecture and Training from scratch
+- A) CNN architecture and Training from scratch
-- Part 2: CNN and Training using transfer learning
+- B) CNN and Training using transfer learning

 #### References